AfafSaedabdlrahman/object-detection-model-for-people-that-are-not-wearing-mask/README.md

 ***Note:**
-* I tried also  YOLOv8 which is the latest version but  the run and  the deploy in progress .so  Ican't send it.
+* I tried also  YOLOv8 which is the latest version  .